scikit-learn-contrib/imbalanced-learn/README.rst

 About
 =====

 Most classification algorithms will only perform optimally when the number of samples of each class is roughly the same.
 Highly skewed datasets, where the minority is heavily outnumbered by one or more classes, have proven to be a challenge while at the same time becoming more and more common.

-One way of addresing this issue is by re-sampling the dataset as to offset this imbalance with the hope of arriving at a more robust and fair decision boundary than you would otherwise.
+One way of addressing this issue is by re-sampling the dataset as to offset this imbalance with the hope of arriving at a more robust and fair decision boundary than you would otherwise.

 Re-sampling techniques are divided in two categories:
     1. Under-sampling the majority class(es).
     2. Over-sampling the minority class.
     3. Combining over- and under-sampling.
     4. Create ensemble balanced sets.

 Below is a list of the methods currently implemented in this module.

 * Under-sampling